shayfoyer/WebyCreaotorsTeamNail/README.md

 We encountered several challenges during our project.
 Initially, we attempted to integrate Google Translator to enable the page's translation from Russian, aiming to reach a broader customer base.
 Unfortunately, the translation disappeared after refreshing or navigating to a new page.
 Despite extensive internet research, we couldn't find a solution to fix this issue.
-We experimented with relocating the function and script, but to no avail. we found a solution with google translate tag in HTML and we could design it to look like we wanted also we found a way in the web to make fewer option for translate.
+We experimented with relocating the function and script, but to no avail. we found a solution with react-i18next by making Json file for each language we also found a function to dcheck the direction of each language so it will show the right direction.

 Additionally, we faced difficulty creating separate components for the home: one for mobile view and another for computer and tablet displays.
 Initially, this seemed unsolvable, but our quest for answers led us to 'react-responsive.'
 This tool enabled us to utilize queries and 'useMedia' to identify the current view.